neodsp/audio-blocks/README.md

 let block = Stacked::<f32>::new(2, 64);
 ```

-Other than that you can generate an owned block from any kind of exisiting block:
+Other than that you can generate an owned block from any kind of existing block:

 ```rust
 let block = Interleaved::from_block(old_block);